Where do you usually spend your weekends? At home watching TV and enjoying some food?

-That’s interesting to note as humans normally consume 4 – 5 lbs. of food on a daily basis (more if the meals are very delicious) and the weekends are never complete without smoked or grilled food.
+An interesting fact to note is that humans normally consume 4 – 5 lbs. of food on a daily basis.
+Some eat even more if the meals are very delicious.
+The weekends are never complete without smoked or grilled food.

 The unique way of grilling food (which is called barbecue in America) was originally invented by the Caribbean natives.
 So, there is no surprise that smoking and grilling food became one of the most famous American traditions.

-Rotisserie, also known as spit-roasting, is a style of roasting where meat is skewered on a spit – a long solid rod used to hold food while it is being cooked over a fire in a fireplace or over a campfire, or roasted in an oven.
+Rotisserie, also known as spit-roasting, is a style of roasting where meat is skewered on a spit.
+It’s a long solid rod used to hold food while it is being cooked over a fire in a fireplace or over a campfire, or roasted in an oven.

-I’ve gotten quite a taste for it now and opted for a garden kitchen grill with a rotisserie built-in, but I started a bit smaller because I wasn’t sure about committing to an expensive smoker.
+I’ve gotten quite a taste for it now and opted for a garden kitchen grill with a rotisserie built-in.
+I started a bit smaller because I wasn’t sure about committing to an expensive smoker.

 If you’re getting started as well, and you already have a BBQ, I’d advise you to get this rotisserie attachment from OneGrill.

 We’ve reviewed six smokers here with rotisseries, and summing it up it comes down to two choices, and it all depends on affordability: